wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

 >This large and well-maintained observation hut has one level above the walkway and another below it.

 - When the characters enter this building, they smell the pungent algae within a large fountain bubbling up from the center of the floor of the lower level.
 This is a naturally occurring spring.
 A pockmarked stone carving in the shape of a stylized, anthropomorphic wave surrounds and collects the water.
-- Javenesh Stoutclaw stands next to the fountain, tilting his head in confusion and ruffling his feathers while seemingly talking to himself.
+- **Javenesh Stoutclaw** (NG male owlin Lorehold apprentice) stands next to the fountain, tilting his head in confusion and ruffling his feathers while seemingly talking to himself.
 If the characters approach the fountain, they see that Javenesh is speaking with a water weird submerged inside it.
 Unlike most water weirds, this creature, named Lothannep, can speak and understand Common.
 - Lothannep lives in the fountain when the university isn’t in session.
 Lothannep was bound generations ago to a pool located in the wilds off Witherbloom’s campus.
 Lothannep’s mage master released it long ago, and it has been wandering about as it pleases since.
 - Lothannep likes this hut but will be ejected once the Witherbloom faculty discovers the weird’s presence.
 A character can befriend Lothannep by engaging it in friendly conversation and succeeding on a DC 13 Charisma (Persuasion) check, with advantage if the character is a Witherbloom student.
 The water weird can be persuaded to relocate to another body of water, but only if a character toward which it is friendly suggests it.
 - **Lorehold Peer**.
 Javenesh traipsed to this area on an errand for Tulk Tusktooth, the manager of Bow’s End Tavern.
 Tulk asked Javenesh to collect water from this fountain for use in Chef Curtie Axe­chucker’s special dish.
 Javenesh is trying and failing to explain to Lothannep why he needs the water when the characters arrive.